ialbert/genescape-central/README.md

 > **Note**: Even short lists of genes (under ten genes) can create large trees.
 Filter by minimum counts (how many genes share the function) or functional patterns (functions that match a pattern).

-When not explicitly specified, GeneScape will try to find reasonable coverage treshold for the input genes.
+When not explicitly specified, GeneScape will try to find reasonable coverage threshold for the input genes.

-## Node Labeling
+### Node Labeling

 The labels in the graph carry additional information on the number of genes in the input that carry that function as well as an indicator for the specificity of the function in the organism.
 For example, the label: